Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Illustrative Example

 where $\mathcal{N}(0,1)$ denotes normal random variable with mean of zero and standard deviation of one.
-Note that the measurement noise $v_k$ has a bias of $-4$ but this bias (or indeed any other statistical information about exogenous signal and measurement noise) is assumed to be unavailable for estimation.
-We also assume that there is a saturation non-linearity in the dynamical system such that the second state cannot exceed $4$, i.e.
+Note that the measurement noise $v_k$ has bias of $6$ and to represent outliers, measurement noise becomes large with probability $0.2$ when the amplitude multiplying the normal random variable jumps from $5$ to $20$.